 With Dr Felicity Nicholson

+No vaccinations are legally required, but it is wise to be up to date with routine vaccinations such as the diphtheria, tetanus and polio and measles, mumps and rubella vaccines.
 Hepatitis A should also be considered – a viral infection which is spread by infected food and water.
-For those who are going to be working in hospitals or in close contact with children, hepatitis B vaccination may be recommended.
-Typhoid vaccine may also be considered for longer stay travellers.
+For those who are going to be working in hospitals or in close contact with children, or for those whose activities otherwise put them at increased risk, hepatitis B vaccination may be recommended.
+Typhoid vaccine may also be considered for longer-stay travellers.

 Travel clinics and health information

-A full list of current travel clinic websites worldwide is available on www.istm.org.
-For other journey preparation information, consult www.travelhealthpro.org.uk (UK) or http://wwwnc.cdc.gov/travel/ (US).
-Information about various medications may be found on www.netdoctor.co.uk/travel.
+A full list of current travel clinic websites worldwide is available on ISTM.
+For other journey preparation information, consult NaTHNac (UK) or CDC (US).
+Information about various medications may be found on NetDoctor.
 All advice found online should be used in conjunction with expert advice received prior to or during travel.

 Travellers with a disability